-Application/Library Model Awareness: Better integration of layered models and the debugger should be investigated with, for example, awareness of MPI communicators and the internals of request object or integration with runtime of task based parallel frameworks to visualize internal task lists.
+Application/Library Model Awareness: better integration of layered models and the debugger should be investigated - with, for example, awareness of MPI communicators and the internals of request object or integration with runtime of task based parallel frameworks to visualize internal task lists.

-The first example to be tackled will be MPI handles.
-Presently there is no standard for MPI handle debugging - this meaning the request objects or communicators are typically "opaque" to the debugger and provide no useful information for the user.
+The first example to be tackled is MPI handles.
+Presently there is no standard for MPI handle debugging - this means that the request objects or communicators are typically "opaque" to the debugger and provide no useful information for the user.

-- TU-Dresden has a wrapper library to MPI and a series of GDB python scripts that could be integrated into DDT.
-The wrapper library wraps calls to the MPI handle creation, for example MPI communicator objects, creating its own MPI objects and then the gdb python scripts work to provide more sensible "pretty printing" of the internal objects.
-This python based printing of variables is already supported by DDT for global settings by virtue of it using the GDB debugger underneath.
+- TU-Dresden [1] has a wrapper library to MPI and a series of GDB python scripts that could be integrated into DDT.
+The wrapper library wraps calls to the MPI handle creation, for example MPI communicator objects, creating its own MPI objects and then the GDB python scripts work to provide more sensible "pretty printing" of the internal objects.
+This python-based approach of printing variables is already supported by DDT for global settings, by virtue of it using the GDB debugger underneath.
 The pretty printers and wrapper library will fit within a modest extension to the existing preload plugin capability in DDT. - Add support for scripts using the python API for pretty printing in the definition files for the plugin architecture. - For specified plugin scripts, ensure support for every MPI by transferring the python scripts to compute nodes in systems where necessary. - Investigate the proposed MPI 3 Handle Extension (for inclusion in the MPI 3.1 standard) whereby information similar to the TU-Dresden library is included by default in the MPI instead and the debugger queries an interface similar to the MPI Message Queue Debugging API to explore the handles.
-Discussions and designs for this are already in draft form between Allinea and the Open MPI team.
-A prototype is needed to consider whether this method is appropriate.
+Designs for this have reached a limited prototype implementation form between Allinea and the Open MPI team.
+It is not clear whether this extension will appear in the MPI 3.1 standard.